-Su Successor
+Succe Predecessor

+Period from

+February 10, 2020 Period from

-Year Ended December 31, 2021 Period from February 10, 2020 to December 31, 2020 Period from January 1, 2020 to June 21, 2020
+Year Ended to December 31, January 1, 2020 to

+December 31, 2021 2020 June 21, 2020

 Advertising costs \$ 1,156 \$ 147 \$ 86

 Equity-based Compensation

 The Company's equity-based compensation plans are classified as equity plans and compensation expense is generally recognized over the vesting period of stock awards.
 The Company issues stock awards in the form of incentive units, non-qualified stock options and restricted stock units.
 The fair value of incentive units and stock options are calculated on the grant date using the Black-Scholes Option Pricing Model ("OPM").
 Given the absence of adequate historical data, the Company uses the Simplified Method to estimate the term of stock options granted to employees.
 The fair value of the restricted stock units are calculated based on the closing market price of the Company's common stock on the grant date.